RapDoodle/SwiftSearch/README.md

 <img src=".github/architecture.png?raw=true" height="250">

 The information retrieval system is based on microservice architecture.
 Components are independent programs that reside on the same/different server.
 They communicate with each other using well-defined APIs.
-- Crawler fetches and stores web pages in database
+- Crawler fetches and stores web pages in the database
 - Indexer fetches the crawled web pages from the crawler and then builds and updates its index
-- Query engine uses index built by indexer to respond to queries
+- Query engine uses index built by the indexer to respond to queries
-- Web servers provide a web interface to users and forward the request to query engine.
+- Web servers provide a web interface to users and forward the request to the query engine.

 ## Installation